 Switzerland wants to reach its greenhouse gas reduction target for 2030 in part with reductions achieved abroad.
 The Paris Agreement provides for new market approaches for the trading of emission reductions between countries and for counting them towards their own targets.
 The rules are currently being negotiated internationally.
 Switzerland and the Climate Cent Foundation are developing pilot projects to test the new approaches and develop practical solutions for the period after 2020.
 Switzerland will then be able to contribute these experiences to the negotiations.

 The Paris Agreement, which governs international climate policy from 2021, provides in Article 6 that emission reductions can be traded between countries and taken into account for the reduction targets.
 Such cooperation between countries must ensure environmental integrity and transparency, avoid double counting and contribute to sustainable development.
-To that end, concrete rules will be developed by the end of 2018 within the framework of international climate negotiations.

 Under the Paris Agreement, Switzerland has defined an emission reduction target of minus 50 percent by 2030 compared to 1990 levels, for which emission reductions achieved abroad may be partially used.
 In December 2017, the Federal Council proposed measures to reach this target in its Dispatch on the total revision of the CO2 Act for the post-2020 period.
 A maximum of 20 percent of the reductions (compared to 1990 levels) are to be achieved abroad.